Collateral (Security Interest) - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

-Collateral is an asset that is used as a pledge against various financial operations such as the granting of a loan or issuing of a bond.
-The credit rating and good behavior of the collateral determine its quality of support.
+Collateral is an asset that is used as a pledge against a financial obligation, such as a loan or bond.
+Generally, collateral may be repossessed by the secured entity and sold if the underlying obligation is not paid.

 - Payment delays and default and liquidity risk

 - Geographical and sectoral risk diversification.